ShriramKhandbahale/xtrack/README.md

-Each person records what they paid using a simple command. xtrack keeps a running log per channel, so every group can have its own expense thread — one channel for the trip to Goa, another for the flat's monthly bills, another for your weekly lunch crew.
+Each person records what they paid using a simple command. xtrack keeps a running log per channel, so every group can have its own expense thread — one channel for the trip to Goa, another for the semester's project, another for your study tour.

 When it's time to settle up, xtrack figures out the **minimum number of transactions** needed so everyone is square.
 No spreadsheets, no Splitwise, no switching apps.